Best Beach in Destin: 2026 Local’s Guide to all 13 Public Beaches

 Public Restroom Facilities: Yes

-Aerial View of James Lee Park Public Beach Access Destin Florida
+aerial view of James Lee PArk in Destin Florida

 James Lee Park Public Beach Access is the largest public beach access in Destin with 3 covered pavilions, 41 picnic tables, 9 dune walkovers, a playground, restrooms with changing rooms, and 166 parking spaces.

-Picnic Pavilion at James Lee Beach Destin Florida
+Tents and chairs at James Lee Beach in Destin Florida

 I hope this post helps you find the perfect public beach in Destin, Florida!